 - Make Relish.
 Add ½ teaspoon olive oil to a small nonstick pan.
 Add shallots to pan and cook on medium-low heat until translucent.
 Mince celery and use clean hands to crumble blue cheese into small bits.
 Combine all ingredients in a small bowl and set aside.

-- Place buffalo cauliflower and relish on Hawaiian roles (toast first if desired).
+- Assemble and serve.
+Place buffalo cauliflower and relish on Hawaiian roles (toast first if desired).
 Serve hot.

 Amount Per Serving: Calories: 189Total Fat: 17gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 35mgSodium: 331mgCarbohydrates: 6gFiber: 2gSugar: 3gProtein: 3g